 Genuine Marsala wine is a fortified wine hailing from Marsala, a small town in Sicily, Italy.

 Marsala wine is made from the following white grape varietals found locally:

 Occasionally, Marsala wine is blended with red grapes.

 Like all fortified wines, Marsala also contains distilled liquor, typically in the form of brandy.

-Marsala is extremely popular as a semi-dry or dry cooking wine, but top-notch Marsala can also come in the guise of a superb sweet wine.
+Marsala is extremely popular as a semi-dry or dry cooking wine, but top-notch Marsala can also come in the guise of a superb sweet or semi-sweet wine.
 More and more often, Marsala is now being served as an aperitif or digestif to bookend a meal.